EG-BRS/DevSite/development/samples.md

 # Samples

-We have prepered few samples:
+We have prepered a few samples:

 * [Hybrid flow in ASP.NET core app](https://github.com/EG-BRS/Identity.Server.Sample.Dotnet/tree/master/HybridMVC.Core)
 * [Implicit flow in ASP.NET core app](https://github.com/EG-BRS/Identity.Server.Sample.Dotnet/tree/master/ImplicitMVC.Core)
 * [Implicit flow in javascript app](https://github.com/EG-BRS/Identity.Server.Sample.Dotnet/tree/master/ImplicitJavascript)

-To start these samples you will have to [create an application in Xena](createapplication.md) and [configure it](xena-api-using-oauth.md).
+To run these samples you will have to [create an application in Xena](createapplication.md) and [configure it](xena-api-using-oauth.md).

 In the samples you will need to change [Client ID] and secret if you chose Hybrid flow.
 On the [Xena OAuth configuration](xena-api-using-oauth.md) page you will need to setup proper redirect uri.